dwave-examples/knapsack/README.rst

 is associated with the object; and the third column is the weight of the object.
 Consider a knapsack, which has a maximum weight W. The goal of the knapsack problem is to pack objects into the knapsack to do the following:
-- maximize the sum total of the values of the objects put into the knapsack
+1) maximize the sum total of the values of the objects put into the knapsack
-- fill up the knapsack so that the total weight is less than or equal to W
+2) fill up the knapsack so that the total weight is less than or equal to W.

 The knapsack problem is well-known optimization problem.
 To solve on a D-Wave system, we can reformulate this problem as a quadratic unconstrained binary optimization problem (QUBO).